Incident Management from Scratch - Introduction

 • Establishment of a recovery response team and communication network (Slack channel, etc.)

-The difference between an Incident Owner and an Incident Owner is that the position is established only when an incident occurs, and is therefore a point-in-time role.
+The difference between an Incident Owner and an Incident Owner is that the position is established only when an incident occurs, and is merely a point-in-time role.

 We are not responsible for continuous improvement, such as whether the incident management cycle is functioning properly.